-As recent sales of Moginie-signed instruments have shown and further supported by the Moginie signed "Traveller's" microscope shown here, Turner's conclusion was incorrect.
-Folding tripod microscopes signed by Moginie are now known, including the one shown below and in the possession of one of the authors, RJK.
+As recent sales of Moginie-signed instruments have shown and further supported by the Moginie signed "Traveller's" microscopes shown here, Turner's conclusion was incorrect.
+Folding tripod microscopes signed by Moginie are now known, including the ones shown below and in the possession of the author.

 The microscope shown below has a Plössl-style tripod base, likely "borrowed" and "grafted" from an earlier German microscope.
-Identification of Dr. Turner's statement as an error has occurred many years after Gerard's 1978 paper was first published.
+Identification of Dr. Turner's conclusion as incorrect has occurred many years after Gerard's 1978 paper was first published.
 However, that statement is still repeated today.

-So to set the record straight, Moginie -was- a manufacturer of at a minimum, folding tripod, bar limb, and dissecting microscopes.
+So to set the record straight, Moginie -was- a manufacturer of at a minimum folding tripod and bar limb microscopes, barometers, stereo viewers, and slides (microphotographs, usually initialed or signed).